Looking for an alternative to CliftonStrengths / Gallup's StrengthsFinder?

-The first step in the CliftonStrengths process is identifying your five dominant strengths.
-These strengths can be classified into one of four domains: Executing, Influencing, Relationship Building, and Strategic Thinking.
-Once identified, each team member should share their dominant strengths.
+The first step in the CliftonStrengths process is identifying your five dominant talent themes.
+These themes can be classified into one of four domains: Executing, Influencing, Relationship Building, and Strategic Thinking.
+Once identified, each team member should share their dominant themes.
 This helps to understand better each other’s capabilities and how they can be used to achieve team goals.

-Once each team member’s strength is identified, team roles can be assigned based on their strengths.
-For example, if one team member’s strengths fall in the executing domain, they can be set to complete tasks related to organization and execution.
-Similarly, if a team member’s strengths fall in the strategic thinking domain, they can be assigned to look at the big picture and provide innovative ideas.
+Once each team member’s talents is identified, team roles can be assigned based on their talents.
+For example, if one team member’s talents fall in the Executing domain, they can be set to complete tasks related to organization and execution.
+Similarly, if a team member’s talents fall in the Strategic Thinking domain, they can be assigned to look at the big picture and provide innovative ideas.

 Understanding each other’s strengths also improves communication within the team.
 Members can use their strengths to communicate in a way that is most effective for them.
-For example, an influencer may prefer face-to-face interaction, while a strategist may communicate through written reports or presentations.
+For example, an Includer talent may prefer face-to-face interaction, while an Analytical talent may communicate through written reports or presentations.
 With CliftonStrengths, team members learn how to communicate in a way that resonates with each other best.

 Conflicts are inevitable in any team.
-However, with CliftonStrengths, teams can use each other’s strengths to resolve disputes.
-By focusing on individual strengths, team members can approach conflicts in a way that brings out their best qualities and achieves the best possible outcome.
+However, with CliftonStrengths, teams can use each other’s talents to resolve disputes.
+By focusing on individual talent themes, team members can approach conflicts in a way that brings out their best qualities and achieves the best possible outcome.

 Finally, CliftonStrengths can be used to create a positive and supportive work environment.
 When team members feel valued for their strengths, they are more motivated to work towards attaining team goals.
 This positive and supportive environment leads to better outcomes and a sense of accomplishment for the entire team.